node-apn/node-apn/README.md

 ## Changelog

+1.2.3:

+* Added some more error handling to the connection methods.
+* Fixed a problem where an error handler was not bound to the correct context and wouldn't fire.

+1.2.2:

+* Fixes issue #47, Syntax Error in feedback.js

 1.2.1:

 * Earlier versions had some incorrect logic in the handling of reconnection.
 This should be fixed now